benwiz/travelmap/README.md

   - Google Timeline or Overland locations

 - Locations
-  - Ask Grandma about locations we visited in Denmark
   - Ask Mom about locations we visited in France - I think I'm missing one or two places in central France
   - Ask Mom about locations we visited in Costa Rica
   - Check one of my old passports for the various Carribbean islands